Audi Q5 recalled over brake failure risk

 Audi said the supplier it originally contracted to build the brake master cylinders has already corrected the manufacturing flaw for new Q5 crossover SUVs in production.

-For cars affected by the recall, the automaker will instruct owners to bring their Q5 or SQ5 to a dealership for inspection.
+For cars affected by the recall, the automaker will instruct owners to bring their Q5 or SQ5 to a dealership.
 A technician will inspect the vehicle and note either the correct or incorrect part for the master brake cylinder.
-If the incorrect part is present, the technician will install the right component at no charge.
+If the incorrect part is present, the technician will install the right component for free.
 If owners paid for replacement of the part themselves, Audi will reimburse them.

 Owners should expect to receive notification from Audi starting June 7.